uselesshasidim/ScriptServer/README.md

 No more creating ScriptCS files, copying it over to the server where it needs to run, and then log into the server to run it; or to setup a scheudle when the file should run.

-When ScriptCS Server runs it watches a folder for ScriptCS files.
+When ScriptCS Server runs, it watches a folder for ScriptCS files.
 When you drop or sftp (Danger! using plain ftp to drop ScriptCS files is dangerous) a file into that folder, or if you change a file in that folder, the server will pick it up automatically and run it

 On top of a ScriptCS file you can specify its schedule when it should run, or if you leave it out the server will run it once.